Beta8397/FreightFrenzy71b/README.md

     * Renames "OS version" entry to "Android version"
     * Renames "Wi-Fi Direct Name" to "Wi-Fi Name"
     * Adds Control Hub OS version, when viewing the report of a Control Hub
-    * Hides the airplane mode entry, when viewing the report of a Control Hub
+    * Hides the airplane cacheMode entry, when viewing the report of a Control Hub
     * Removes check for ZTE Speed Channel Changer
     * Shows firmware version for **all** Expansion and Control Hubs
 * Reworks network settings portion of Manage page